tonychao/MAPR-installation-procedure-tutorial/README.md

 # MAPR-installation-procedure-tutorial
-How to install old version of MAPR to run this example https://mapr.com/blog/using-spark-graphframes-analyze-facebook-connections/    (Using Spark GraphFrames to Analyze Facebook Connections)
+This tutorial shows how to install an old version of MAPR to run this example https://mapr.com/blog/using-spark-graphframes-analyze-facebook-connections/    (Using Spark GraphFrames to Analyze Facebook Connections)

 ## Create Google Cloud VPS